Catholic Schoolhouse Tour 2: Week 18

 paper byzantine dome 7

-9. If you have a shoebox handy, cut a circle in the top of it and secure your new dome to it (I used tape).
-I think this is the beginnings of a really cool peg-doll saint church… (you can read about peg doll saints here)
+9. If you have a shoebox handy, cut a circle atop it and secure your new dome to it (I used tape).
+I think this is the beginning of a cool peg-doll saint church… (you can read about peg-doll saints here)

 byzantine church shoebox